Meet the Team

 Marilyn Aguirre-Molina, Ed.D., M.S.

-Aguirre-Molina is a native New Yorker.
-She received a Bachelor of Science degree (cum laude) in health sciences from Hunter College.
-In addition, she received an academic tuition scholarship to attend Columbia University where she received a Master of Science degree in Community Public Health and a Doctorate in Health Education and Administration.
+A native New Yorker, Marilyn received a Bachelor of Science degree (cum laude) in Health Sciences from Hunter College-CUNY, and was awarded a fellowship to attend Columbia University where she obtained a Master of Science degree in Community Public Health and a Doctorate in Health Education and Administration.

 Andrew Maroko, Ph.D.